JabroAMQ/Utilities/AMQ/SongsDownloader/readme.md

 > [!NOTE]
 > [Catbox](https://catbox.moe/), the site from where the songs are downloaded from, doesn't seem to rate limit your requests directly, but please do not try to download hundreds of songs at once.

-If you are going to, plase modify the [main.py](main.py) file to wait a bit between songs downloading.
+If you are going to, please modify the [main.py](main.py) file to wait a bit between songs downloading.

 Something like: